Duolovania/OpenGL-Game-Engine/README.md

 2. Run the 'GenerateProject.bat' file to generate the solution file.
 3. Open the 'OrbiterEngine.sln' file in Visual Studio.

+Note: you will need Visual Studio 2022 installed to generate the solution file.

 ## Libraries Used:
 * Glad - API function loader for OpenGL.
 * GLFW - OpenGL framework used for input handling and window creation.